Due to our chateau hotel being very rural, we chose to go out and about the next morning and visit Orleans.

-Eager to explore more, we walked into the centre of town, where we found more greenery and stone benches, perfect for catching some shade under the hot sun.
+Eager to explore more, we walked into the centre of town, finding more greenery and stone benches.
+Another perfect place to catch some shade under the hot sun.

 The Place du Martroi is home to a selection of restaurants and bars, a fountain display and an imposing statue of Joan of Arc.